Quirly/Projects_Udacity_Web_Development_Frontend_TravelApp/travelapp/README.md

 * 3 - Choose a port and update the port (3000) in file index.js in src/server folder
 * 4 - Update the chosen port also in file apikey.js in src/client folder
 * 5 - Save all changes
+* 6a - Register at GeoApify (https://www.geoapify.com) and get an apikey for your requests
-* 6 - Register at MeaningCloud (https://www.meaningcloud.com) and get an apikey for your requests
+* 6b - Register at Weatherbit (https://www.weatherbit.io) and get an apikey for your requests
+* 6c - Register at Pixabay (https://www.pixabay.com) and get an apikey for your calls
+* 6d - Type in your keys as string variables in your .env file
 * 7 - Create an **.env** file in your src-folder and type in "API_KEY=" and your apikey you received upon registration
 * 8 - Save the **.env** file
 * 9 - Start the app by typing in **npm start** in the console (Terminal)